algorithmica-org/algorithmica/content/english/hpc/arithmetic/ieee-754.md

 - What happens if we increment the largest representable number?
 - Can we somehow detect if one of the above three happened?

-Most of the early computers didn't have floating-point arithmetic, and when vendors started adding floating-point coprocessors, they had slightly different visions for what answers to those questions should be.
-Diverse implementations made it difficult to use floating-point arithmetic reliably and portably — particularly for people developing compilers.
+Most of the early computers didn't support floating-point arithmetic, and when vendors started adding floating-point coprocessors, they had slightly different visions for what the answers to these questions should be.
+Diverse implementations made it difficult to use floating-point arithmetic reliably and portably — especially for the people who develop compilers.

 In 1985, the Institute of Electrical and Electronics Engineers published a standard (called [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)) that provided a formal specification of how floating-point numbers should work, which was quickly adopted by the vendors and is now used in virtually all general-purpose computers.